 The Conrad Bali has a total of three pool suites: Two of them are identical (and located right next to each other on the ground level) while the third is the 4th floor Penthouse Suite, which goes for over $4,500 per night.
 The two pool suites are both in the Conrad Suites section of the resort, which means booking one gets you access to the club lounge and a variety of on-site discounts and benefits.
 None of the pool suites show up in the search results of the Conrad Bali website, so you will have to contact the hotel directly to book one.

-The pool suite I booked was going for $495 per night and came to around $550 with taxes and fees.
+The Conrad Bali Pool Suite was going for around $550 with taxes and fees.
 We’d traveled all the way to Bali and I wanted to spoil my parents a little.
-Everyone thinks their parents are the best (with some notable exceptions), but the more I look around and see how self-centered some people act these days, the more I appreciate them.
-So I wanted to make sure they had the best possible experience everywhere we went and I don’t think I managed that anywhere else as well as at the Conrad Bali.
+Everyone thinks their parents are the best (with some notable exceptions), but the more I look around and see how self-centered people are these days, the more I appreciate them.
+So I wanted to make sure they had the best possible experience everywhere we went.
+I don’t think I managed that anywhere else as well as at the Conrad Bali.

-At 1,300 sqft, the Conrad Pool Suite is slightly larger than the standard Conrad suite.
-The layout, however, is the same.
+At 1,300 sqft, the Conrad Pool Suite is slightly larger than the Conrad suite.
+However, the layout is the same.
 There is a bar and dining area across from the living room, which is separated from the bedroom by two sliding doors.

 The master bedroom was fairly large and featured a king bed, two chairs, the same storage space as the Conrad Suite and a TV.
 Off to the side was a sliding door leading to the bathroom.
 It’s the exact same layout as the standard suite my siblings and I were staying in, though it was slightly more spacious.